 Traditional marketing is an umbrella term that covers the wide array of advertising channels we see daily.
 These may include print media, billboard and TV advertising, flyer and poster campaigns and radio broadcast advertising.

-These traditional marketing messages are not necessarily outdated, however, research has shown those companies that have abandoned simply using these channels, and adopted contemporary marketing channels proposed in this article, have remained prosperous and in fact seen an increase in leads, sales and traffic to web content.
+These traditional marketing messages are not necessarily outdated, however, research has shown those companies that have abandoned simply using these channels, and adopted contemporary marketing channels proposed in this article, have remained prosperous and in fact seen an increase in leads, a higher quality of leads, sales and traffic to web content.

 Ansoff's Matrix Theory